EMBL-Hentze-group/CLIPseq-workflow/README.md

 }
 ```

-:heavy_exclamation_mark: Make sure to keep your PAT secure and do not share it publicly.
+:warning: Make sure to keep your PAT secure and do not share it publicly.
 Test the access before running the workflow.

 Given below are example commands to run the workflow with data from supported CLIP protocols.
 Before that, pull the latest version of the workflow: